-Seeking Out Solutions (SOS) Meeting
+Seeking Out Solutions Meeting

-The SOS Meeting is an important Sanctuary tool that draws upon the entire treatment team's knowledge, expertise, and wisdom to problem solve.
+The Seeking out Solutions Meeting is an important Sanctuary tool that draws upon the entire treatment team's knowledge, expertise, and wisdom to problem solve.

-Anyone who is associated with our agency can call an SOS Meeting, including students and families.
-To do so, complete an SOS Meeting request form and submit to your clinical therapist, case manager, or program supervisor.
-An SOS facilitator will work with you throughout the SOS meeting process, including developing a problem statement and determining who needs to be at the table.
+Anyone who is associated with our agency can call a Seeking Out Solutions Meeting, including students and families.
+To do so, complete a Seeking Out Solutions Meeting request form and submit to your clinical therapist, case manager, or program supervisor.
+A facilitator will work with you throughout the Seeking Out Solutions meeting process, including developing a problem statement and determining who needs to be at the table.

-An SOS Meeting serves many functions.
+A Seeking Out Solutions Meeting serves many functions.
 It provides structure for problem-solving, assists in developing social responsibility and a pathway for people to have their voices heard (democracy), helps teams develop future goals, provides opportunities for individuals to address concerns in a healthy and proactive way, and empowers people to break out of the reenactment triangle.